Medea (The Icemark Chronicles): Abilities

 Medea's magical ability is first discovered when she is a child.
 It is weak at first and merely consists of predicting what they will have for dinner and making a mouse materialise across her bed but by 14 her powers have grown strong.

 Medea has the ability to manipulate matter and create lifeforms from it.

-Medea is a talented weather witch.
+Medea is a weather witch.
 She can create storms and draw lightning from the skies.
 She counters the lightning so it doesn't burn her with a blood-freezing arctic cold.

 She also has a far-seeing ability allowing her to see across the ocean though it is limited.
 Her far-seeing is a lot stronger than her father's that can barely make it to the eaves of the forest.

 She has mind-shielding ability that is second to none.

 She also has the power of possession and the ability to travel in the Spirit Realm in spirit form.

 In Last Battle Of The Icemark her abilities are almost limitless.
 The most notable addition to her armoury is the ability to shapeshift.
 She does this three times; once into Cronus, once into a Fire Wraith and once into a giant eagle.
 She also has acquired the ability to freeze time.